inastitch/public-docs/quick_start/README.md

 Numpad keys:
  - ``Enter`` (Entrée): run OpenCV calibration with current video frames to make new transformation
-   - Note: the calibration can failed when the amount matching features is too low.
+   - Note: the calibration can fail when the amount of matching features is too low.
 Debug images are available over DLT.
+See the end of this page for instructions.
  - ``Backspace`` (<-): reload saved transformation
  - ``Star`` (\*): save current transformation
  - ``Slash`` (/): no transformation
  - ``Zero`` (0): Pause/Unpause rendering
  - ``One`` (1): Enable/Disable "frame time" overlay
-   - Note: use the pause function if numbers are refreshing too fast.
+   - Note: use the pause function if overlay is refreshing too fast.

 ## Smartphone and VLC
 The Ethernet switch includes a WiFi hotspot.
 Connect to the SSID ``InatechDemo`` on 5G WiFi (there is no password).
 Once connected, open the following link with Android VLC: